 Cervical Disc Disease Treatment: Drugs That Can Help

 Steroids.
 Steroids such as prednisone (Deltasone, Orasone, Sterapred) work by reducing inflammation.
 Although they can be taken orally, steroids given for neck pain are sometimes delivered directly to the spine via an injection to the area.
 Research shows that steroid injection does relieve neck pain over the short term, although its effectiveness for chronic pain is unclear.
 The most common side effects of steroid injections are infection, headache, and bleeding.
-Side effects of oral steroids include weight gain, and, less often, high blood pressure and osteoporosis.
+Side effects of oral steroids, which are not generally used, include weight gain, and, less often, high blood pressure and osteoporosis.

 Muscle Relaxants.
 Baclofen and other muscle relaxants calm muscle tightness, and some research suggests they can relieve neck pain within the first few days of an acute injury.
 When using these drugs, watch out for side effects such as drowsiness, dependence, and urinary retention.
 These drugs are best used short term under a doctor's guidance.